SexChrLab/SCC-alignment/README.md

 3. Determine the boundaries of the pseudoautosomal regions (PARs), regions of complete sequence identity (either annotated with the released genome sequence or determined by aligning the X and Y chromosome sequence to each other)
 4. Hard mask the original reference genome and transcriptome sequence in the PAR regions on chromosome Y
 5. Use index functions of alignment algorithms where needed with the Y-masked and Y PARs masked versions of the reference genome (such as `hisat2 build`)
-6. Detailed instructions are given in the `references` directory

 # Order of operations

 This section describes the order in which our modules can be run to give you an idea of how to proceed given the type of data you have.